Sampling the Arts Online

 Campus Public Art + Architecture Map

 With indoor museums and art centers closed for the time being, Berkeley Arts + Design invites the community to explore the largest collection of artworks that UC Berkeley has to offer—the UC Berkeley campus.
 Explore UC Berkeley's rich arts landscape with the new Campus Public Art + Architecture Map, created in collaboration with Artivive, an AR/VR app.
-The campus map is coming soon.
+View the map here.

 Made at Berkeley Gallery Student Nominations